isomerpages/moe-tkps/_tkp-experience/Mathematics.md

 #### Department Approach

 The learning of Mathematics in TKP is based on the Singapore Mathematics Curriculum Framework and the three phases of learning-Readiness, Engagement and Mastery.
 Instructional lessons are conducted using the Concrete-Pictorial-Abstract Approach by providing our students with opportunities to handle concrete manipulatives and solve word problems using the “RIGHT√” strategy.
-Teachers make use of Thinking routines and Maths Talk in classroom discussion in the inquiry-based learning of Mathematics concepts and skills.
+Teachers make use of Thinking routines and Maths Talk in classroom discussion in the inquiry-based learning of Mathematics concepts and&nbsp;skills.

 <style>
 img {